scnslabutsa/myhthelperEduContent/_episodes/PA4.md

 <!---title: Tips to Add Physical Activity to Your Everyday Life--->
 ---

 * Walk daily.
-There are so many ways to add walking to your daily routine:
+There are so many ways to add walking to your daily routine.

     - When you’re at work, use a bathroom that is in a different building or different floor.
     - Walk during your lunch time.